Museum History, Vision & Mission

 In 1986, the CMC opened as a children’s museum when it moved to its former facility on Euclid Avenue in the city’s University Circle cultural center.
 Since 1986, young children have benefited from the intimacy and uniqueness of their own building so they could freely explore, touch and learn about the world in which they live.

 In December 2014, the Museum purchased the historic Stager-Beckwith mansion in the Midtown neighborhood of Cleveland for its first permanent home in its history.
 Due to its lease not being renewed at its University Circle location, the Museum closed that facility on January 3, 2016, and began to serve the community through a dynamic series of programs held throughout the community, while a new museum and all-new exhibits were developed in Midtown.

-In Fall 2017, the Museum prepares to open its doors and introduce this spectacular new home to the children and families of Northeast Ohio.
+In Fall 2017, the Museum opened its doors and introduced this spectacular new home to the children and families of Northeast Ohio.

 The Children’s Museum of Cleveland envisions a community where all families have access to the educational resources they need to raise creative, curious, healthy and well-educated children.

 The Children’s Museum of Cleveland promotes learning through play using innovative exhibits and programs designed for all children from birth to age 8.
 The Museum is dedicated to being a valued resource to parents, families and community institutions that serve young children.

 Mansion Historical Timeline:

 (Click on image and zoom in to read text.)